ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Explore integration of fuzzy AI approaches for computationally efficient explanations
 - [ ] Design virtual reality-based visualization tools for complex decision-making processes
 - [ ] Investigate the implementation of multi-valued action reasoning systems for improved explainability
+- [ ] Develop federated learning framework for distributed bias mitigation in multi-agent systems
+- [ ] Create comprehensive ethical and legal framework for addressing privacy, bias, and accountability in AI deployment
+- [ ] Design and implement fairness-ensuring mechanisms for AI-driven financial services within our system
+- [ ] Develop techniques for analyzing and mitigating biases for vulnerable classes in datasets and models
+- [ ] Adapt bias mitigation strategies from specialized domains (e.g., autonomous driving) to our multi-agent system

 ## 6. Visualization and Reporting Conceptualization
 - [ ] Conceptualize real-time visualization tools for experiment progress, incorporating novel methods for visualizing complex AI interactions